IngrediCheck/IngrediCheck-Backend/supabase/tests/EndToEndTests/README.md

 ## Adding Coverage

-1. Create a new `*.test.ts` file mirroring the existing structure.
+1. Extend `family_management.test.ts` (or add a new test file beside it) and follow the established `callFamily` helper pattern.
-2. Import utilities from `./test_utils.ts` to get an anon token and function URL.
+2. Import utilities from `../_shared/utils.ts` to get anonymous credentials and build function URLs.
 3. Keep tests deterministic—use random IDs only for isolation, and assert on returned data.
 4. Run `deno test -A` until the new file passes.